Open Life Science

-I am currently a Research Data Specialist working at the Digital Curation Centre at the University of Edinburgh working on the FAIRsFAIR project aiming at fostering Fair Data Practices in Europe.
+I am a Resident Fellow at Open Life Science and consultant (currently in house as Project Officer to the CODATA-RDA Schools of Research Data Science (SoRDS)).
+Previously, I worked Research Data Specialist working at the Digital Curation Centre at the University of Edinburgh working on the FAIRsFAIR project aiming at fostering Fair Data Practices in Europe and being the product manager for DMPonline.
 Before joining the DCC, I was the Research Repository Advisor at the University of Birmingham and have previously worked as a data librarian at CERN’s Scientific Information Service working closely with software developers to deliver data and code sharing solutions.
 As part of my role I provided training and advice on research data management and Open Research including sharing and licensing code.
 I also managed the University's institutional repositories aiming to provide smooth services to share research outputs.
 I am a collaborator on the Turing Way project creating a handbook openly developed on GitHub to support reproducible data science as well as building a community to support the resource with expertise in the long term.
 I am also an Open Life Science mentor.
-As part of my fellowship I would like to run workshops teaching git and GitHub to librarians in a friendly way to highlight that good software practices are relevant to librarians and the services they provide.
-I also plan to offer workshops complementary to current software carpentry offers focusing on open and reproducible research and how software carpentry skills can support research data management practices.
-Ideally, this will build on Turing Way experience and further explore collaboration benefits between librarians, research software engineers and researchers to offer integrated training and services going forward.
-I'm also part of a RDA group working on the management of computational notebooks.
+As part of my fellowship, I ran a workshops teaching git and GitHub to librarians in a friendly way to highlight that good software practices are relevant to librarians and the services they provide.
+I also was part of the hidden REF committee and supported the coding confessions panel at SeptembRSE 2021 with my fellowship.

 Follow me on Twitter @pherterich

 Check out contributions by and mentions of Patricia Herterich on www.software.ac.uk